sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

         See the NPU to DPU port mapping
 ```
 #### 3.1.3 NPU to DPU port mapping
 platform.json of NPU/switch will show the NPU port to DPU port mapping.
 This will be used by services early in the system boot for midplane IP assignment.
-In this example there are 8 DPUs and ach having a 200G interface.
 ```
 "DPUs" : [
     {